lukemenard/TreeFind/README.md

 Step 7: Learn how to use the app
     1. Outputs instructions and information on how to use TreeFind

+Step 8: User Settings
+    1. Edit user name allows a user to change their user name.
+    2. Delete user deletes user account and all favorited trees.

 __________________________________________________Limitations and Next Steps________________________________________________________